sailfish009/openstructure/modules/base/doc/generic.rst

 Use of Generic Properties in Queries
 --------------------------------------------------------------------------------

 The :doc:`../mol/base/query` can also be used for numeric generic properties (i.e. bool, int, float), but the syntax is slightly different.
-To access any generic properties, it needs to be specified that they are generic and at which level they are defined.
+To access any generic properties, it needs to be specified that they are generic and at which level (chain, residue, atom) they are defined.
 Therefore, all generic properties start with a 'g', followed by an 'a', 'r' or 'c' for atom, residue or chain level respectively.
 For more details see :doc:`../mol/base/query`.

 API documentation